Motion Sensor Gen 1 False Alarms

 Cancelling a False Alarm

-If an Entry-, Motion-, or Glassbreak-triggered alarm is disarmed within 30 seconds of the initial alarm signal, our monitoring service will consider this a false alarm.
-That means you will not receive a phone call and police will not be dispatched.
+If an Entry-, Motion-, or Glassbreak-triggered alarm is disarmed within 30 seconds of the initial alarm signal, our Monitoring Center will consider this a false alarm.
+That means you will not receive a phone call and a request for emergency services will not be issued.

-After 30 seconds, the monitoring service will attempt to reach your Primary Contacts to inform you of the alarm and determine whether the police should be dispatched.
-They'll ask for your safeword if you wish to cancel dispatch (not send the police).
-Otherwise, the monitoring center will dispatch the police.
+After 30 seconds, the Monitoring Center will attempt to reach the Primary Contacts for your system to inform you of the alarm and determine whether or not emergency services are needed.
+They'll ask for your safeword if you wish to cancel the request for dispatch (not send the police).
+Otherwise, the Monitoring Center will request police dispatch to the location of your system.

-Please note, giving the wrong safeword will result in dispatch and you won't be told you got it wrong to protect anyone who may be under duress.
-Missing the phone calls to your primary contacts will also result in police dispatch.
-Click here for more information on what happens during an alarm.
+Please note, giving the wrong safeword will result in an immediate request for dispatch and you won't be told you got it wrong to protect anyone who may be under duress.
+Missing the phone calls to your primary contacts will also result in a request for police dispatch.
+See our What Happens During the Event of an Alarm? article for more information on what happens during an alarm.